moraes/tipfy/docs/source/guide/sessions.rst

 Quick start
 -----------
-To use sessions:

-- Set 'secret_key' config key:
+To use sessions, first set a 'secret_key' config key:

 **config.py**